Written for The Heart of Country contest

 There's a pull between us, an actual strain to touch him.
 With my hands tucked away, all I can do is nod.
 "So…"

-My eyes flick to Rose.
+My gaze shifts to Rose.
 I don't know how much she's told him.
 It was pretty clear earlier he didn't know anything about me.
 Now, I'm afraid he'll get weird.
 "The feeling is mutual."

 Edward's eyes jerk to the corner of the room.
 "Uh-oh."